How to Go From Blonde to Brown Hair, According to a Celebrity Colorist

 By: Ariel Wodarcyk | Makeup.com by L'Oréal

 The bottle-blonde life may be glamorous (trust me, I’ve been bleaching my hair blonde for over a decade at this point), but it can also be time-consuming, expensive and damaging, especially if you’re after an icy platinum look.
-If all that maintenance is getting to be too much and you’re ready to make the transition from blonde to brown hair (or if you just prefer the brunette life!), there are a couple things you should know before running out and grabbing the darkest box dye you can find.
-Here, we spoke with Garnier celebrity colorist Nikki Lee to find out her tips for transforming blonde hair to a rich, healthy-looking brunette.
+If all that maintenance is getting to be too much and you’re ready to make the transition from blonde to brown hair (or if you just prefer the brunette life!), there are a couple of things you should know before running out and grabbing the darkest box of dye you can find.
+Here, we spoke with Garnier celebrity colorist Nikki Lee and Matrix artistic director Nick Stenson to find out their pro tips for transforming blonde hair to a rich, healthy-looking brunette.

 How to Go From Blonde to Brown Hair

 When you bleach your hair, you strip it of its natural pigment.
-For the most natural-looking, dimensional brunette hair color, you’re going to have to re-add some of that pigment first with a filler shade.
-A filler shade is a red or golden color that you dye your hair with before applying the brown dye.
-“This keeps the hair from turning a muddy [or] dull color when you apply the dark color,” says Lee.
+For the most natural-looking, dimensional brunette hair color, you’re going to have to reapply some of that pigment first with a filler shade.
+A filler shade is a warm-toned, red or golden color that you or a professional will use to dye your hair with before applying the brown dye.
+According to Stenson, “fillers are the most vital step when going from blonde to brown.” “[A filler shade] keeps the hair from turning a muddy, dull color when you apply the dark color,” adds Lee.

 If you go to the salon, your stylist will mix a custom color, often accompanied by a toner or glaze that will give you that “expensive brunette” or warm brown color you’re after.
 If you’re dyeing your hair at home, choose a box that’s one to two shades lighter than your desired final shade.
 Bleached and lightened hair is very porous, so it may cling to the color and make it appear darker than you’d hoped for.